-Ten Words (Commandments) and Ten Things God Said at Creation (Part Two)
+God's Ten Words at Sinai and the Ten Things God Said at Creation—Four Through Six

-The summary of these first three Words and Sayings sets a firm foundation of the revelation of our need of an established relationship with God through the delivering work of His one and only Son, setting ourselves apart for Him by having no other gods, distinguishing Him above all else, and exalting His name rather than tearing it down by representing Him in the way we speak and live.
+The summary of the first three Words and Sayings set a firm foundation of the revelation of our need for an established relationship with God through the delivering work of His one and only Son.
+A necessary element of that relationship includes a setting apart of ourselves for Him by having no other gods, distinguishing Him above all else, and exalting His name rather than tearing it down by representing Him in the way we speak and live.

 The Fourth of the Ten Words

-I find this one to be somewhat intriguing in that it is ranked before "“You shall not murder" and yet it is one most typically considered optional of all the things God spoke.
-Maybe that is why God punctuated this Word by beginning it with "Remember" The following portion of scripture clearly shows what it is that God wants us to remember.
+I find this one to be somewhat intriguing in that it is ranked before, "You shall not murder," and yet it is one that most typically is "considered" optional of all the things God spoke.
+Maybe that is why God punctuated this Word by beginning it with "Remember" The following portion of Scripture clearly shows what it is that God wants us to remember.

 “Beware that you do not forget the Lord your God by not keeping His commandments, His judgments, and His statutes which I command you today, lest—when you have eaten and are full, and have built beautiful houses and dwell in them; and when your herds and your flocks multiply, and your silver and your gold are multiplied, and all that you have is multiplied; when your heart is lifted up, and you forget the Lord your God who brought you out of the land of Egypt, from the house of bondage; who led you through that great and terrible wilderness, in which were fiery serpents and scorpions and thirsty land where there was no water; who brought water for you out of the flinty rock; who fed you in the wilderness with manna, which your fathers did not know, that He might humble you and that He might test you, to do you good in the end—then you say in your heart, ‘My power and the might of my hand have gained me this wealth.’

 “And you shall remember the Lord your God, for it is He who gives you power to get wealth, that He may establish His covenant which He swore to your fathers, as it is this day.
-Then it shall be, if you by any means forget the Lord your God, and follow other gods, and serve them and worship them, I testify against you this day that you shall surely perish ~ Deuteronomy 8:11-19
+Then it shall be, if you by any means forget the Lord your God, and follow other gods, and serve them and worship them, I testify against you this day that you shall surely perish.

-By not observing His Word to Sabbath we won't remember what He did or why He did it and we will begin to think that our power and might has saved us and gotten us where we are.
+By not observing His Word to observe the Sabbath, we won't remember what He did or why He did it.
+We will, inevitably, begin to think that our power and might has saved us and gotten us where we are.

-I sincerely believe that the importance and value of the "Word" to observe the Sabbath is relative to resting in the completed work of Christ on the cross and further exampled by the children of Israel's entrance into the promised land of milk and honey which was a forward glance at our eternal rest with Him.
-Recall when they entered into the land under the leadership of Joshua, God reminded them that they did not work for it. in the same way we have not earned our salvation nor eternal position by our own works but instead by the work of God alone.
-Jesus is our Joshua leading is to that eternal rest.
+I sincerely believe that the importance and value of the fourth "Word" to observe the Sabbath is relative to resting in the completed work of Christ on the cross and further exampled by the children of Israel's entrance into the promised land of milk and honey.
+Their entry to the land was a forward glance at our eternal rest with Him.
+Recall when they entered into the land under Joshua's leadership, God reminded them that they did not work for it.
+In the same way, we have not earned our salvation nor eternal position by our own works, but instead by the work of God alone.
+Jesus is our Joshua leading us to that eternal rest.